Increase Your Security With a Back-up Device

-With two hardware wallet, you can have dedicated devices.
+With a back-up device, you can have dedicated devices.

 Your first Ledger Nano S or Ledger Nano X could be used for certain crypto assets, while your second device could be used for the utility apps, such as the Password Manager, Hello, Recovery Check and U2F.